-Should I use Art-Net or sACN with my pixel controller?
+Should I use Art-Net or sACN?

 All Advatek PixLite controllers support both Ethernet protocols for the unique benefits each one brings.
 This article will help you understand each one and determine which you should select for your application.